usaid-cs/yesterday-i-learned/random.md

 - The time machine in Back to the Future was [originally a fridge](https://en.wikipedia.org/wiki/Back_to_the_Future#Development), but "Zemeckis was concerned that children would accidentally lock themselves in refrigerators, and felt it was more useful if the time machine were mobile."
 - In a workplace, [givers are both the best and worst performers](https://www.youtube.com/watch?v=YyXRYgjQXX0), depending on what kind of takers they work with.
 - [Half-life 3 will never be released](https://www.youtube.com/watch?v=50lSIaSR3zc) because the possible disappointment will ruin sales of the current Half-life series.
-- "First dates should always be at a coffee shop, ice cream place, that sorta thing.
-Something quick where there's talking and not a lot of money involved.
-If you hate them just finish your coffee, say you had a good time, and leave, like my dad did." - /u/Mhopkins892
 - Anti-theft ink tags can be defeated by a simple freezer.
 - [LEEROY JENKINS](https://www.youtube.com/watch?v=mLyOj_QD4a4) was from a World of Warcraft incident.
 - The [canary](https://en.wikipedia.org/wiki/Domestic_canary#Miner's_canary) warning system was originally used by miners to detect toxic gases.
 - Adjustable wrenches are [reportedly](https://www.youtube.com/watch?v=bytkgeo9Q1g) designed to work only one way: clockwise (i.e. downwards in a typical picture).
 Doing it counterclockwise puts more stress on the mechanism.
 - [Lots of (cable) connectors are hermaphroditic/genderless.](https://en.wikipedia.org/wiki/Gender_of_connectors_and_fasteners#Genderless_%28hermaphroditic%29) The most common example is the knuckle that connects train cars, and the SAE 12V power cable, which have both male and female parts on each end.
 Since genderless cables cannot have a penis on both ends, a common design is a circular surface with twist-to-lock claws.
-- "Singapore" sounds more correct in Cantonese ("sing1 ga3 boh1"), which is not their official language, than Mandarin ("xin1 jia1 bo1"), which _is_ their official language.
 - In a postiive-sum world, the better off everyone else is, the better your life is.
 - [Salt and pepper should be passed together, even when only one is requested.](https://i.redd.it/pomczxwv5pg11.jpg) Other table etiquette in this graphic: the "I'm finished" fork position should be on the right hand side facing 11 o'clock, and the "I'm not finished" position is the crossed one, which you were previously taught to be the "I'm finished" position.
 Verify these claims yourself.
 - [You can just buy face recognition from the internet](https://www.liip.ch/en/blog/face-detection-an-overview-and-comparison-of-different-solutions-part1).
 Amazon Rekognition, Google Cloud Vision, IBM Watson Visual Recognition, Microsoft Face API.
 Same article finds Microsoft's solution cheap but useless.